chplushsieh/carvana-challenge/README.md

 ## Solution Overview

 Our solution is an ensemble of 5 modified U-Net models using 1280x1280 image patch as input, along with test time augmentation.
 We used a combination loss function of soft DICE loss and Binary Cross Entropy loss.
 During train, we used data augmentations, including flipping, shifting, scaling, HSV color augmentation, and fancy PCA.

 Training of one single model takes about 45-50 hours on a single GPU P5000 machine.
 Testing takes about 6-8 hours.

 ### Our best performing single model

 TODO paste network architecture image here

+## Result

+TODO

 ## Requirements
 * python 3.6